ilg-physics-ucsb/physics5l-remotelabs-manual/AtomicSpectraLabManual/AS5L.md

 :::

 Above the camera control buttons is a schematic of the spectrometer.
 Green, pink and yellow arrows in the schematic enable you to move the telescope, grating and lamp, respectively.
 Correspondingly colored radio buttons allow you to change the amount moved per click.

+It can be difficult to see/click on the arrows and radio buttons while also viewing the live feed because of a need to scroll the page up and down.
+A button on the left, labeled "Moveable Schematic", opens a  window with just the arrow and radio buttons that you can position wheverever you want on your screen.

 * Use the green arrows and radio buttons to move the telescope until the VERNIER reading is within 1° of 45° or 225°, whichever is closer to your starting point.